Alison Quentin-Baxter

-Early life
+Early life and education

-Quentin-Baxter was born in Auckland on 28 December 1929, and grew up there.
-Both her sets of grandparents were farmers and she spent many holidays on their farms in the Waikato and Kaipara.
-She attended Nga Tawa Diocesan School for her last years of secondary schooling, and studied law at the University of Auckland where she became chair of the students' law society in her final year, the first woman to hold the position.
+Quentin-Baxter was born in Auckland on 28 December 1929 to Bill and Barbara Souter and grew up there.
+Both sets of her grandparents were farmers and she spent many holidays on their farms in the Waikato and Kaipara.
+She attended Epsom Girls' Grammar School and then Nga Tawa Diocesan School and studied law at Auckland University College where she became chair of the students' law society in her final year, the first woman to hold the position.
 On graduation, she declined an offer of a position in a leading city firm and instead applied to the Department of External Affairs for a job, as she was interested in international affairs and government.
 She was successful and started working in the department in 1951.